What Is The Oklahoma Drill In Football?

 The players are lined up against each other and will get in their ready positions.
 Coaches can use different variations (in the number of players used), but the concept is still the same; tackle the running back.

-When the coach blows the whistle or the quarterback says “go,” the drill begins.
+When the coach blows the whistle or the quarterback says “Go,” the drill begins.

 The linebacker’s job is to get past both players and get to the running back before he gets past everyone else.

-Why Do Teams Run The Oklahoma Drills?
+Why Do Football Coaches Run The Oklahoma Drill?

 The Oklahoma drill is used during practice to teach football tackling techniques such as: tackling on the move, penetration, hitting low, hitting high, hitting with your head up, etc.

-The Oklahoma drill in football is to practice the correct technique for tackling, how to tackle properly so as not to injure yourself or others.
+The Oklahoma drill in football is to practice the correct technique for tackling, and how to tackle properly so as not to injure yourself or others.
 There are a variety of drills that can be used for this purpose.

-Coaches need to keep in mind that this drill teaches players how to give and absorb contact properly.
 Big hits, lousy technique, and poor tackling are not why the Oklahoma drill should be done.
 If the players start to develop bad habits in this drill, there’s a good chance that they will carry on to the field during the game.

 The Oklahoma drill is widely criticized because of its high injury rate and high rate of contact.
 If teams decide to do a 2v2 setup, there will be contact between the linebacker and running back 99% of the time.